What Should I Do If My Child Was Hurt in a Car Accident?

 Our legal team generally answers this question by providing the following information:

 What to Do If Your Child is Injured in a Car Crash

 Seeing your child suffer an injury in a car accident is never easy.
 However, if you want to protect their health and their financial future, you must take swift action.
-At Attorney Brian White & Associates, PC, we suggest that you follow these steps if your child gets hurt in a motor vehicle crash:
+At Attorney Brian White Personal Injury Lawyers, we suggest that you follow these steps if your child gets hurt in a motor vehicle crash:

 Get Them the Medical Attention They Need

 When kids get into car crashes, they can sustain a wide variety of painful and debilitating injuries, like: